Colfenor/classic-mceliece-rust/README.md

 # classic-mceliece-rust

-A safe pure-rust implementation of the Classic McEliece post-quantum scheme.
+This is a pure-rust safe-rust implementation of the Classic McEliece post-quantum scheme.

 * Classic McEliece is a code-based key encapsulation mechanism (KEM)
 * The implementation is based on the Classic McEliece reference implementation of [NIST round 3](https://csrc.nist.gov/Projects/post-quantum-cryptography/round-3-submissions)